sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 requirement was that one can set the whole configuration with a single command (reading it from a file on the PC).
-Of course, this went hand-in-hand with another command that would read the current configuraiton from the device (and save it in a file on the PC).
+Of course, this went hand-in-hand with another command that would read the current configuration from the device (and save it in a file on the PC).

 This meant potentially hundreds of RPCs executed in one command.
-Reading is not so bad - if any fails, one could say that reading of configuration failed and report that to the user.
+Reading is not so bad - if any fails, one could say that reading of whole configuration failed and report that to the user.
 Of course, that was deemed a too bad UX, as this could take a while (minutes), since the communication link was slow.
 So, some auto-retry logic was added, which meant that the "read config" function would need to handle the exceptions itself.
 Still, not too bad:

 ```c++
 retries = 0;